milesfking/atp-tennis-prizepicks-model/README.md

 ### Missing Data

 Missing data was plentiful and was handled according the category of the missing data.
-Unseeded players were assigned an arbitrarily lower seed.
+Unseeded players were assigned an arbitrarily low seed.
+Most tournaments only seed up to 8 players, while major tournaments can seed 32 players.
+I set the seed of unseeded players as 50 and plan to test an array of different values to find a better value.

 First-time players without stat averages were assigned the average stats for all games played with first-time players.
+For instance, if Carlos Alcaraz has never played a match before, his `average_fantasy_pts` column would be populated by taking the average of true fantasy points for all newcomers in their first matches.

-If no previous matches were played between two players, the `h2h_fantasy_pts` column was populated with the `avg_fantasy_pts` column.
+If no previous matches were played between two players, the `h2h_fantasy_pts` column was populated with the player's value from the `avg_fantasy_pts` column, as we can only assume that the player's performance will be average against an opponent he has never faced before.